 Bill Decker was introduced as the Joseph J. O'Donnell '67 Head Coach for Harvard Baseball on September 26, 2012.
-He will begin his fourth season at the helm of the Crimson in 2015.
+He will begin his fifth season at the helm of the Crimson in 2017.

 Coming off the program's most successful season since 2010, Decker led the 2016 Harvard squad to a 17-24 overall record, including a 9-11 mark in Ivy League play, with an impressive win over Wake Forest.
 Under his leadership, Nick Gruener, John Fallon, Matt Rothenberg, and Josh Ellis earned All-Ivy League recognition, as the program continued its upwards trend.